 Shift the focus from doing less bad to doing more good.

 A novelty in the C-suite not so long ago, the chief sustainability officer (CSO) is fast becoming a fixture in companies of note as climate change and inequality increasingly dominate global attention.
 In the past year alone Citigroup, General Motors and International Paper have each appointed their first CSO.
 They join Diageo, P&G, Mastercard and Tyson Foods on the growing list of firms that have added a CSO to their top management team in recent years.
 Yet these firms are hardly trailblazers.
-Between 2004 and 2014, the number of S&P 500 companies that have a CSO increased from 25 to 90.
+Between 2004 and 2014, the number of S&P 500 companies boasting a CSO increased from 25 to 90.

 The ranks of CSOs can only swell from here.
 Investors as well as lenders now factor ESG – environmental, social and governance – into investment and lending decisions, says a study by Oxford University.
 Firms ignore sustainability at their own peril.
 Blackrock, the world’s largest asset manager, took voting action this year against 53 companies for not doing enough on climate issues.
 “Shareholder expectations of what banking and the private sector can do has never been higher,” observed Val Smith, Citigroup’s new CSO.